 Pennsylvania is home to about 12.8 million people.
 Over 30 percent of these individuals are believed to live in rental homes.
 This is great news for landlords in the state!

-Furthermore, the state of Pennsylvania doesn’t currently have state rent control.
+Furthermore, the state of Pennsylvania landlord-tenant laws don’t currently include state rent control laws.
 As such, landlords can charge whatever rental price they want.
 This, however, can change in the future.

 The following is a basic overview of Pennsylvania landlord-tenant law.

 Required Landlord Disclosures

 Before the tenant can sign the lease, a landlord must inform them of certain disclosures.
 The most common disclosures are as follows:

 - Disclosure about lead-based paint.
 This is specifically meant for landlords who rent out properties built prior to 1978.
 The U.S. Consumer Product Safety Commission outlawed lead-based paint at the time due to the health hazard it was found to present.